×

 We asked people if there is a lot of crime.
 They answered:

 "As an AI, I don't have real-time data, but generally, Martinique, including Saint-Joseph, is considered relatively safe compared to many other Caribbean islands.
 However, like any other place, it is not completely free from crime.
 Petty crimes like theft and pickpocketing can occur, particularly in tourist areas.
 Violent crimes are less common but not unheard of.
-It's always important for residents and visitors to take precautions, stay aware of their surroundings, and report any suspicious activities to local authorities," wrote one member in Saint-Joseph.
+It's always important for residents and visitors to take precautions, stay aware of their surroundings, and report any suspicious activities to local authorities," commented one expat who made the move to Saint-Joseph.

 About the Author